 Preparation is one of the most important elements in a successful presentation, and also the best way to reduce any nerves and develop confidence as a novice speaker.
 My aim with the speech preparation series is to deconstruct the entire process, which begins by defining the audience, and concludes with last minute guidelines for the day of the speech itself.
 In this article, 1 of 2 in the series, you will read about the initial preparation phase – creating an outline, deciding on content, and putting it all together to produce a well structured speech.
 Let’s get started!

 1) Define the Audience

 The initial research for ay speech should begin by defining a target audience – the group of people who you will be seeking to influence or inform during your speech.
 The benefits of this are two-fold:

-- Being aware of your audience helps when it comes to selecting a topic
+- Being aware of your audience helps you to select a relevant topic for your speech

-- It also increases the probability of speaking to a room full of captivated listeners
+- It also increases the probability of speaking to a group of captivated listeners

 Define the audience in 3 steps: